Jehovah's Witnesses

 Jehovah's Witnesses are known for their evangelism, distributing literature such as The Watchtower and Awake!, and for refusing military service and blood transfusions.
 They consider the use of God's name vital for proper worship.
-They reject Trinitarianism, inherent immortality of the soul, and hellfire, which they consider unscriptural doctrines.
+They reject Trinitarianism, inherent immortality of the soul, and hell, which they consider unscriptural doctrines.
 Jehovah's Witnesses believe that the destruction of the present world system at Armageddon is imminent, and the establishment of God's kingdom over earth is the only solution to all of humanity's problems.
 They do not observe Christmas, Easter, birthdays, or other holidays and customs they consider to have pagan origins incompatible with Christianity.
 They prefer to use their own Bible translation, the New World Translation of the Holy Scriptures.

 Jehovah's Witnesses consider human society morally corrupt and under the influence of Satan, and most limit their social interaction with non-Witnesses.
 The denomination is directed by a group known as the Governing Body of Jehovah's Witnesses, which establishes all doctrines.
 Congregational disciplinary actions include formal expulsion and shunning, for what they consider serious offenses.
-Members who formally leave are considered to be disassociated and are also shunned.
+Members who formally leave are considered to be "disassociated" and are also shunned.
 Some members who leave voluntarily successfully "fade" without being shunned.
 Former members may experience significant mental distress as a result of being shunned, and some seek reinstatement to maintain contact with their friends and family.

 The group's position on conscientious objection to military service and refusal to salute state symbols—for example, national anthems and flags—has brought it into conflict with several governments.
 Jehovah's Witnesses have been persecuted, with their activities banned or restricted in some countries.
 Persistent legal challenges by Jehovah's Witnesses have influenced legislation related to civil rights in several countries.
 The organization has been criticized regarding biblical translation, doctrines, and alleged coercion of its members.
-The Watch Tower Society has made various unfulfilled predictions about major biblical events, such as Jesus' Second Coming, the advent of God's kingdom, and Armageddon.
+The Watch Tower Society has made unfulfilled predictions about major biblical events, such as Jesus' Second Coming, the advent of God's kingdom, and Armageddon.
 Their policies for handling cases of child sexual abuse have been the subject of various formal inquiries.